-As for (2), the importance lies in first identifying the issues to be addressed by assessing the impact of climate change on Panasonic.
+As for (2), the first priority is to identify the issues to be addressed by assessing the impact of climate change on Panasonic.
 One such issue is the effect of water shortages on our production activities.
-We are currently working on assessing water-related risks, and we plan to examine necessary measures based on the assessment results.
-For more details, see the chapter on Water Resource Conservation (pages 59-60).
+Panasonic completed all water risk assessments for its production sites in fiscal 2018.
+As of now, we have not identify any visible water risk that may affect its business activities.
+For further details, please see Water Resource Conservation (Pages 65-66).